Regulatory actions for April 16, 2025

 April 16, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Augurex, Luma Vision, Nanospeed Diagnostics, Native Orthopaedic.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Accent, Atsena, Celltrion, Immunitybio, Lyell Immunopharma, Precision, Scilex, Valneva.

 Briefs